tero-paananen/draggable-flat-list/README.md

 React Native FlatList component whose items can be drag into new position.
 This component **does NOT use** [React Native Reanimated](https://github.com/software-mansion/react-native-reanimated) or [React Native Gesture Handler](https://github.com/software-mansion/react-native-gesture-handler) and that is why this works also on React Native Windows.

-Tested on platforms: Windows, iOS, Android
+Version 0.0.1 is tested on platforms: Windows, iOS, Android

-**Windows works currently**, iOS and Android are under development.

 ---